- This event has passed.

 Seating: We assign seats in order of when you purchase your tickets.
-All reservations are subject to a food and drink minimum of $13 per guest.
-We reserve the right to seat parties together at the same table in the event of a busy show.
+All reservations are subject to a food and drink minimum of $15 per guest.
+Gratuity of 20% is automatically added to all food and beverage purchases.

 While pursuing his JD and MBA at Georgetown, he independently produced and distributed his first CD (Lessons in Love), which sold more than 40,000 units; a phenomenal success for an unknown independent artist’s debut release.
 This album helped him launch his career as a renowned jazz keyboardist/pianist, and later, he released his second CD (Inter Alia), with staggering success